priscamwende/Addiction_among_men_analysis/README.md

 #### Tools to use
  1. SQL -  to query structured datasets, join multiple tables and aggregating insights using GROUP BY and COUNT functions

-2. Matplotlib & Seaborn - to visualize the data trends and patterns.
+2. Matplotlib - to visualize the data trends and patterns.

 3. Pandas - to transform and filter the data